 The neon sign is a nostalgic icon of Route 66.
 Can you imagine roads, busy with travelers, lined with glowing neon inviting you in?
 The following businesses have each earned their place on this list for hosting great neon signs on Route 66...

-Dell Rhea's Chicken Basket is a restaurant in Willowbrook, Illinois.
+Dell Rhea's Chicken Basket is a must-stop pitstop along Route 66 in Willowbrook, Illinois.

 Situated in Tucumcari, New Mexico, the Motel was listed on the National Register of Historic Places in 1993.
 Read more here.

-One of the oldest motels on Route 66, the Wagon Wheel Motel in Cuba, Missouri, was built in 1934 and, like many properties in this list, is on the National Register of Historic Places.
+One of the oldest motels on Route 66, built way back in 1934, this vintage motel in Cuba, Missouri, is a real slice of Americana and has rightfully earned its place on the esteemed National Register of Historic Places.

-Formerly a gas station, the building is now home to a fantastic curio shop selling a great selection of Route 66 souvenirs.
-The unusual design of the building sees a large concrete wigwam fused to tit's front wall!
+Once a humble gas station, the building is now home to a fantastic curio shop brimming with all manner of Route 66 memorabilia.
+The unusual design of the building sees a large concrete wigwam fused to its front wall!
+Read more here.

 The Dog House Drive In has been serving burgers, hot dogs and tater tots to Route 66 travelers for over 60 years.
-The neon sign is one of a kind with a dog happily chomping on a string of sausages - how do we know he's happy?
+Their one-of-a-kind neon sign featuring a cheerful canine chomping on a string of sausages is sure to raise a smile.
+The dog himself also seems to be quite happy.
+How do we know?
 His tail wags in delight!

-In recent times the Dog House has gained wider exposure due to being a filming location for AMC TV productions Breaking Bad and Better Call Saul.
+In recent times, the Dog House has achieved even greater notoriety thanks to its appearances in the hit AMC TV shows Breaking Bad and Better Call Saul.

-Waylan's Ku-Ku Burger in Miami, Oklahoma, certainly knows how to grab your attention.
-The building itself is modeled on a giant cuckoo clock, with a giant yellow cuckoo protruding from the front!
+Waylan's Ku-Ku Burger in Miami, Oklahoma, has an aesthetic unlike any other and knows how to grab your attention.
+The restaurant itself is fashioned in the likeness of a grand cuckoo clock, boasting a jaunty yellow cuckoo that juts out from the front.
 And then of course you have the fantastic neon sign that draws in business after dark.

-Located just off Route 66, this restaurant remains the only surviving location of an original fast food drive-in chain from the 1960s.
-Believe it or not, there used to be close to 200 Ku-Ku’s in the US.
+Located just off Route 66, Waylan's Ku-Ku Burger is more than just a restaurant with a unique façade.
+This joint is actually the last surviving location of a fast food drive-in chain from the 1960s.
+Believe it or not, there used to be close to 200 Ku-Ku’s scattered across the US.
 Read more here.